 “I made the mistake of sending the link in the first email (d’oh!), but he got back to me the next day, shared the post, and it took off with ZERO other outreach to reach thousands of visitors.”

 By researching and taking the time to get to know your influencer, you will gain genuine insights about them and get umpteen points to add more personality to your outreach emails.
+If you don’t have the time to do adequate research, you may need to consider hiring an email marketing freelancer and delegating some of the workload.

 #Build Your Own Personality